Richard Porstmann

 The pitfalls of an inadequate cost comparison

-Despite clearly defined parameters, there are many pitfalls that can distort the comparison.
+Despite clearly defined parameters, there are many pitfalls that can skew the comparison.
+These often arise from neglecting certain cost categories or qualitative differences that are not immediately apparent.
+Among the most common pitfalls are:

-A comprehensive comparison must ensure that such operating costs are fully captured and included in the overall calculation.
+While one-time costs are easy to track, ongoing operating costs are often overlooked.
+These can have a significant impact on total costs.
+Examples include maintenance costs, training, and electricity consumption.
+A comprehensive comparison must ensure that such operating costs are fully accounted for and included in the overall calculation.

 Qualitative factors: